 The quick answer is no unless you start turning over £81,000.

 But when you are VAT registered you can claim back the VAT you have spent.
 So if your clients are themselves VAT registered they won’t mind paying the VAT on your invoice because they can also claim it back.

-However if most of your clients are not VAT registered then it is probably not worth it.
-To your clients they will have to pay the extra 20% and there is an administrative burden to being VAT registered and the time spent on this will probably outweigh the benefit.
+However, if most of your clients are not VAT registered then it is probably not worth it.
+Your clients will have to pay the extra 20% and there is an administrative burden to being VAT registered and the time spent on this will probably outweigh the benefit.

 Do I need to get a lawyer to write a contract for my clients?